 With great Special Attack and Speed and a wide array of coverage moves, Stratagem is a fearsome attacker in the CAP metagame.
 Its Rock typing combined with its power allows it to shut down staples of hyper offense teams, such as Talonflame, Mega Pinsir, and Kyurem-B. The ability for Stratagem to land super effective hits on its would-be checks such as Mega Scizor, Ferrothorn, and Heatran is a godsend to its sweeping capabilities.
 Most importantly, Stratagem's blistering base 130 Speed allows it to outspeed almost the entire CAP metagame, making it a perfect choice for a late-game cleaner.
 Alternatively, Stratagem can set up with Calm Mind to become a great mid-game wallbreaker.
 However, Stratagem is fairly frail and possesses a below-average defensive typing, so it is hard-pressed to switch into opposing offensive pressure.
 A Rock typing might be perfect for offense, but it also gives Stratagem crippling weaknesses to a myriad of priority attacks, such as Aqua Jet, Mach Punch, and Bullet Punch.
 Stratagem also falls flat in the face of stall, as its base 120 Special Attack is not quite enough to break down dedicated special walls.
 Stratagem's lack of Taunt means that even its Calm Mind set has trouble breaking stall.

 Ancient Power is Stratagem's reliable STAB attack that is boosted to 90 Base Power with Technician.
 Its chance to raise all of Stratagem's stats at once can give Stratagem the ability to muscle past its checks more easily as well.
 Earth Power hits Mollux, Heatran, and Cyclohm for super effective damage and gives Stratagem the coveted offensive combination of Rock and Ground.
-Vacuum Wave allows Stratagem to pick off opposing priority attackers and Choice Scarf users, such as Cawmodore and Terrakion, respectively.
+Vacuum Wave allows Stratagem to pick off heavily weakened priority attackers and Choice Scarf users, such as Cawmodore and Keldeo, respectively.
 Moreover, Technician boosts the Base Power of Vacuum Wave to 60, making it a decently powerful priority move.
 Hidden Power Flying is boosted to 90 Base Power by Technician and allows Stratagem to hit Mega Venusaur and Tomohawk hard; do not use Hidden Power Psychic, as it lowers Stratagem's Speed IV to 30.
-Fire Blast provides strong coverage against Steel- and Grass-types such as Mega Scizor and Necturna, respectively, while Energy Ball is used to hit bulky Water- and Ground-types such as Arghonaut and Colossoil, respectively.
+Alternatively, Hidden Power Ice provides strong coverage against the likes of Garchomp and Landorus-T. Fire Blast provides strong coverage against Steel- and Grass-types such as Mega Scizor and Necturna, respectively, while Energy Ball is used to hit bulky Water- and Ground-types such as Arghonaut and Colossoil, respectively.

 Maximum investment in Speed and Special Attack allows Stratagem to hit as quickly and as hard as possible.
 A Timid nature allows Stratagem to outspeed Pokemon with more than base 120 Speed, particularly Talonflame and Syclant.
 Life Orb is the best option to boost Stratagem's offensive power while giving it the freedom to change moves.
 Choice Specs allows Stratagem to hit harder, but being locked into a single move can easily allow a tank to switch in and force Stratagem out.
-Technician raises the power of Stratagem's Ancient Power and its specific coverage moves in Hidden Power Flying and Vacuum Wave.
+Technician raises the power of Stratagem's Ancient Power, Vacuum Wave, and Hidden Power.

 This set functions very well as a late-game cleaner and revenge killer due to Stratagem's high Speed and the lack of a boosting move on this set.
 Bring Stratagem into the battlefield on free switches whenever possible, as even resisted hits take away a decent amount of its health.
 Additionally, be sure to significantly weaken opposing special walls before bringing in Stratagem, as Stratagem is not a very good wallbreaker.

 Bulky Grass-types such as Necturna and Mega Venusaur resist the Water-type moves that Stratagem is weak to; they also sport resistances to Fighting by virtue of their secondary types.
 Flying-types such as Tomohawk can easily switch into the Ground-type moves that Stratagem lures in.
 This is important because this Stratagem set lacks Levitate.
 Slow U-turn and Volt Switch users such as Scizor and Rotom-W can bring Stratagem into the battlefield safely.
 Entry hazard support from the likes of Landorus-T and Heatran allows Stratagem to break stall more easily and land some KOs that it normally would not.
 For example, Choice Specs Stratagem will OHKO Tomohawk with Hidden Power Flying after Stealth Rock damage.
-Gothitelle can trap and KO special walls such as Chansey, while Magnezone can trap Steel-types if Stratagem lacks Fire-type coverage.
+Magnezone can trap Steel-types if Stratagem lacks Fire-type coverage.
 Physical attackers such as Mega Metagross and Dragon Dance Aurumoth can break down the special walls that give Stratagem a hard time sweeping.

 Paleo Wave is a reliable STAB attack that hits Talonflame, Mega Charizard Y, and Syclant for massive damage.
 Earth Power gives Stratagem a fighting chance against Mollux, Heatran, and Cyclohm while providing vast neutral coverage alongside Paleo Wave.
 Fire Blast hits Steel- and Grass-types, such as Mega Scizor, Kitsunoh, Cawmodore, Ferrothorn, and Necturna, for massive damage.
 Energy Ball hits bulky Ground- and Water-types super effectively, such as Colossoil, Mega Gyarados, Arghonaut, Krilowatt, and Rotom-W.